core-wg/oscore/draft-ietf-core-object-security.md

 For responses without Observe, OSCOAP provides absolute freshness.
 For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allow a recipient to determine the relative order of messages.

-For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.amsuess-core-repeat-request-tag}}.
+For applications having stronger demands on request freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.amsuess-core-repeat-request-tag}}.

 ## Replay Protection